A life of TODOs

 - Victor Vasarely <- Recommended by Carlos

-As you can see, this basic note of the task is enough, but the problem arises if you were to sort it and search for this TODO
+As you can see, this basic note of the task is enough, but the problem

-later.
-This can be solved by having a markup or syntax with parseable definitions.
-Now what would that TODO
+can be solved by having a markup or syntax with parseable definitions.

-look in Org-mode:
+Now what would that TODO look in Org-mode:

 * Personal